By Matt Stefano

 After dropping a 3-2 decision to the Soo Eagles on Friday night in Sault Ste.
 Marie, Michigan and having their eight-game winning streak snapped, the Soo Thunderbirds were looking to get back on the winning track on Saturday night in a rematch against the Eagles at the John Rhodes.

-Despite missing forwards Gage Stephney, Noah Boman and Tyler Malpass all due to injuries, the Thunderbirds defeated the Soo Eagles by a score of 5-2.
+Despite missing forwards Gage Stephney, Noah Boman and Tyler Malpass all due to injuries, the Thunderbirds defeated the Soo Eagles on Saturday night by a score of 5-2.

-“I think we had a better start than Friday night,” said Thunderbirds forward Brendan Miller.
-“We got pucks deep and buried our chances.”
+“I thought we had a better start tonight than we did on Friday night,” said Thunderbirds forward Brendan Miller.
+“Tonight we got pucks deep and buried our chances.”

 Miller, who entered Saturday night’s game with two goals on the season, never had a two-goal game in his NOJHL career.